Many different cancer related terms will be used by doctors and nurses throughout your treatment.

 While some may be familiar, knowing the precise meaning can give you, your family and loved ones, a better understanding of your diagnosis.

-Refers to symptoms that start and worsen quickly but do not last over a long period of time.
+Acute refers to symptoms that start and worsen quickly but do not last over a long period of time.

-Refers to a tumour that is not cancer.
+Benign refers to a tumour that is not cancer.
 The tumour does not usually invade nearby tissue or spread to other parts of the body.

-The soft, spongy tissue found in the centre of large bones where blood cells are formed.
+Bone marrow is the soft, spongy tissue found in the centre of large bones where blood cells are formed.

-Cancer that starts in skin or tissues that line the inside or cover the outside of internal organs.
+Carcinoma cancer is cancer that starts in skin or tissues that line the inside or cover the outside of internal organs.

-The basic units that make up the human body.
+Cells are the basic units that make up the human body.

-Drugs that kill cancer cells.
+Chemotherapy is drugs that kill cancer cells.

-Refers to a disease or condition that persists, often slowly, over a long period of time.
+Chronic refers to a disease or condition that persists, often slowly, over a long period of time.

-Cancer that has spread outside the layer of tissue in which it started and has the potential to grow into other parts of the body.
+Invasive refers to cancer that has spread outside the layer of tissue in which it started and has the potential to grow into other parts of the body.

 A cancer of the blood.
 Leukaemia begins when normal white blood cells change and grow uncontrollably.

-Cancer that is confined to the area where it started and has not spread to other parts of the body.
+Localised cancer is cancer that is confined to the area where it started and has not spread to other parts of the body.

-Tiny, bean-shaped organs that help fight infection.
+Lymph nodes are tiny, bean-shaped organs that help fight infection.
 Part of the lymphatic system.

-A network of small vessels, ducts, and organs that carry fluid to and from the bloodstream and body tissues.
+The lymphatic system is a network of small vessels, ducts, and organs that carry fluid to and from the bloodstream and body tissues.
 Through the lymphatic system, cancer can spread to other parts of the body.

-A cancer of the lymphatic system.
+Lymphoma is a cancer of the lymphatic system.
 Lymphoma begins when cells in the lymph system change and grow uncontrollably.
 Sometimes a tumour is formed.

-Refers to a tumour that is cancerous.
+Malignant refers to a tumour that is cancerous.
 It may invade nearby healthy tissue or spread to other parts of the body.

 A lump in the body, can be cancer or benign.